220620-java/p2-revWork-UI/README.md

 ![freelancer page](/screenshot3.png?raw=true "Freelancer page")

-The menu that allows All of those tasks is on the left side of the page.
+The menu that allows all of those tasks is on the left side of the page.
 Once a menu option is selected, all tasks are done on the same page by loading the smaller HTML fragments and replacing portions of the main page as needed to accomplish those tasks.
 The page flows for the task currently available looks